Tips & Tricks, Family, Parents, Self care, Mental Fitness 6 minute read

 According to a study conducted by BetterUp, 9 in 10 workers would take a pay cut in exchange for participating in more purposeful work.
 Across the board, job satisfaction research shows that having a sense of meaning at work translates into higher levels of engagement.

-So, if you don’t understand why your role is important within the larger context of the business, you may be experiencing a sense of detachment to your work, resulting in a lack of focus.
+If you don’t understand why what you're doing is important, you may be experiencing a sense of detachment, resulting in a lack of focus.

-• What’s the primary goal of my role?
+• What’s the primary goal of my work, social relationships or my role as a parent?

 • What is it about my current role that I like/dislike?